|Bid||0.00 x 0|

 BEIJING/SHANGHAI (Reuters) - China's banks face pressure on earnings and asset quality in the coming months as interest rate reforms squeeze margins and a Chinese-U.S. trade war adds to economic uncertainty.
 Three of the nation's top listed banks this week each reported a profit rise of nearly 5% in the first half of the year, but warned they faced headwind.
 "The trade war causes uncertainty, and there is downward pressure on the economy," Gu Shu, president of the world's largest commercial lender, Industrial and Commercial Bank of China (ICBC), told a news conference on Thursday.

 Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of China Construction Bank (New Zealand) Limited and other ratings that are associated with the same analytical unit.
 "IMPORTANT NOTICE: MOODY'S RATINGS AND PUBLICATIONS ARE NOT INTENDED FOR USE BY RETAIL INVESTORS.
 This publication does not announce a credit rating action and is not an indication of whether or not a credit rating action is likely in the near future.

-Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of China Construction Bank Corporation and other ratings that are associated with the same analytical unit.
+Announcement of Periodic Review: Moody's announces completion of a periodic review of ratings of China Construction Bank (Asia) Corp.
+Ltd. Hong Kong, August 03, 2019 -- Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of China Construction Bank (Asia) Corp.
+Ltd. and other ratings that are associated with the same analytical unit.
 The review was conducted through a portfolio review in which Moody's reassessed the appropriateness of the ratings in the context of the relevant principal methodology(ies), recent developments, and a comparison of the financial and operating profile to similarly rated peers.
-This publication does not announce a credit rating action and is not an indication of whether or not a credit rating action is likely in the near future.